bgachara/notes/assembly_language_101.md

             - division by zero will crash a program
       - Logical Instructions
             - and, or, xor
-            - shift ops - isolate subset of bits, mult or div by powers of 2. logical shift, arithmetic shift,
+            - shift ops - isolate subset of bits, mult or div by powers of 2. logical shift(left, mult by 2, right, divide by 2), arithmetic shift,
             - rotate operations
       - Control Instructions
             - structures such as IF statements and looping.